 Scotland, USA and Equatorial Guinea.

-Her roles have been varied - magazine editor, intercultural trainer, interior designer, Her Britannic Majesty's Honorary Consul whilst in Equatorial Guinea, to mention a few.
+Her roles have been varied - magazine editor, intercultural trainer, interior designer, British Honorary Consul in Equatorial Guinea, to mention a few.
 To the list is now added 'writer'.

 Short stories have been published in various anthologies - the latest, Mondays at Ten,